 It’s very upsetting that many kids are always worrying about the stuff above.
 The girl whose comments are posted above, didn’t just say her teachers were mean, but said over and over how worried she was about this issue.
 Going to school scared of the adults there is no fun at all.

 I know there are good teachers out there.
 I’ve had many in my life.
 I have many friends who are teachers and who do try to be kind and respectful.
-I’m not against teachers, but mean teachers.
-I think what’s going on are too many kids per class, not enough time, teachers being forced by the system to do things they normally might not and obviously for some adults, a general lack of common courtesy and respect for kids.
+I’m not against teachers, but I am not down with mean teachers.
+I think part of what’s going on are too many kids per class, not enough time and teachers being forced by the system to do things they normally might not.
+Obviously though, some people just suck and when these folks become teachers they may exhibit a general lack of common courtesy and respect for kids.

-In any case, disrespectful adults is yet another reason why my son doesn’t attend a typical school.
+In any case, disrespectful humans is yet another reason why my son doesn’t attend a typical school.

 What sort of teachers did you have growing up – good, bad a mix?